beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 Check out the `_Generic` expression starting on line 9.

-When the preprocessor sees it, it look at the type of the first argument.
+When the compiler sees it, it look at the type of the first argument.
 (In this example, the type of the variable `i`.)
 It then looks through the cases for something of that type.
 And then it substitutes the argument in place of the entire `_Generic` expression.

 In this case, `i` is an `int`, so it matches that case.
 Then the string is substituted in for the expression.
 So the line turns into this when